 Prosecutors Strike Out, Clemens Walks For Now

-MARY LOUISE KELLY, host:
+MARY LOUISE KELLY, Host:

 It's MORNING EDITION from NPR News.
 Good morning.
 I'm Mary Louise Kelly.

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 The perjury trial of former pitching star Roger Clemens has blown up.
 On just the second day of the trial, Judge Reggie Walton declared a mistrial.
 He says prosecutors indelibly tainted Clemens' ability to get a fair trial by exposing the jury to inadmissible evidence.
 It is not yet clear whether prosecutors will get a second chance.
 NPR legal affairs correspondent Nina Totenberg has our story this morning.

-Nina Totenberg, NPR News, Washington.
+NINA TOTENBERG: Nina Totenberg, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.